- What are the symptoms of Testosterone Deficiency Syndrome?

 - How much will my appointment cost?

-An in depth review of your health and any men’s health treatments needs, with special emphasis on your hormonal health status, in particular in relation to testosterone.
+An in-depth review of your health and any men’s health treatments needs, with special emphasis on your hormonal health status, in particular in relation to testosterone.
 The full hour appointment allows plenty of time for you to discuss and get advice on testosterone deficiency, ED/impotence or prostate health issues.
-The session includes advice on any further tests needed and, where treatment is required, agreement of a treatment plan.
+The session, with one of our specialist doctors in either our London or Manchester clinic, includes advice on any further tests needed and, where treatment is required, agreement of a treatment plan.
 Where your plan includes a trial of testosterone treatment, this can begin the same day.
 For ED, in many cases it will be possible to provide initial treatment on the basis of this first appointment.
-A blood test (£215 - see below) is required before the appointment, the results of which form a key part of the screening.
+A blood test is required before the appointment, the results of which form a key part of the screening.
 For London appointments, this test can take place the same day.

-Ahead of a New Patient - Full Assessment consultation, patients complete an Androscreen© questionnaire detailing their medical history and provide a fasting blood sample for a full laboratory profile.
+Ahead of a New Patient Full Assessment consultation, patients complete an Androscreen© questionnaire detailing their medical history and provide a fasting blood sample for a full laboratory profile.
 This includes detailed hormone analyses, prostate-specific antigen (PSA) test, biochemistry, and haematology.
-Please note that these must be paid for before booking your appointment with a Centre for Men's Health specialist.

 A review and discussion of your symptoms and treatment plan.
 Can also include treatment in the form of a repeat testosterone injection where this is part of your treatment plan.
 These consultations, together with a blood test & laboratory profile are required every 2-6 months to monitor and optimise the results of your treatment and are part of a general, on-going men’s health maintenance programme.